ResetXPDR/MSFS_AutoFPS/README.md

 - General
   - Can be started anytime, but preferably before MSFS or in the Main Menu to minimise sudden MSFS settings changes when the app is initialising.
 The app will exit itself when MSFS closes.
-  - Exit the application by clicking on the app window's close button and providing user confirmation when prompted.
   - With the default install option, the app's icon more intuitively resides on the task bar when the app is running, not in the system tray overflow where it has been located in previous versions.
+Exit by clicking on the app window's close button and providing user confirmation when prompted.
   - If installed with the close app to system tray option, the app will remain running in the system tray until the user right clicks and selects Exit or the app auto exists when MSFS closes.
   - The app window's state will be remembered between sessions and will be restored on the next startup.
   - The apps window's position will be remembered between sessions, except movements to it made while in VR due to window restoration issues.
 If there are issues with the window not displaying correctly on start-up, as can happen when auto-starting the app through MSFS or FSUIPC, either don't use auto-start, restart the app within 10 seconds of last closing it to auto reset the window position, or manually permanently disable this feature in the config file by setting the RememberWindowPos line to be false.